Abutiu: Interpretation

-Although it was common to bury dogs in ancient Egypt, the funeral of Abuwtiyuw was unusually elaborate, an honour normally reserved for upper-class humans.
+Although it was common to bury dogs in ancient Egypt, the funeral of Abutiu was unusually elaborate, an honour normally reserved for upper-class humans.
 The pharaoh's gifts suggest that the corpse was mummified, as was commonly done with humans at the time, in the belief that the Ka (Egyptian soul) of the dead would enter into its afterlife through the ceremonial burial.

-Although no images of Abuwtiyuw have been found, the text characterizes him as ṯzm (Tesem), a lightly built hunting dog similar to a greyhound, with erect ears and a curly tail.
+Although no images of Abutiu have been found, the text characterizes him as ṯzm (Tesem), a lightly built hunting dog similar to a greyhound, with erect ears and a curly tail.
 The Tesem dog features in predynastic depictions, making it one of the oldest known breeds of dog, and images of it are common throughout Ancient Egyptian history.
 According to Reisner, the name Abuwtiyuw is not fully translatable, but he surmised that ꜥbw ("abuw") is an onomatopoeic representation of a dog's bark, as this component often is found in Ancient Egyptian dog names.
 Edward C. Martin Jr. claims that the name means 'With Pointed Ears', which would fit the description of the Tesem.